-- 30.01 Demonstrate the ability to identify children's needs, interests, and abilities. - 30.02 Explain ways to develop program philosophies, goals, and objectives. - 30.03 Assist with planning, preparing, and implementing daily activities and routines. - 30.04 Develop or analyze math, science, social studies, language, emergent reading and writing, storytelling, creative arts, current events, intergenerational concepts, multiculturalism, parental involvement, safety, physical fitness, and nutrition education activities, which are developmentally appropriate.

-31.0 Implement an environment that is conducive to language use and acquisition. - The student will be able to:

-- 31.01 Create opportunities for students to instigate and add comments to discussions and conversations. - 31.02 Facilitate conversations between self and child or child-to-child.
+CTE S Standards and Benchmarks FS-M/LA NGSSS-Sci Regulatory Compliance 37.0 Apply knowledge of program elements needed to create a successful developmentally-appropriate curriculum. - The student will be able to: 37.01 Demonstrate the ability to identify children's needs, interests, and abilities.
+37.02 Explain ways to develop a program philosophy, including goals and objectives.
+37.03 Assist with planning, preparing, and implementing daily activities and routines.
+37.04 Develop or analyze math, science, social studies, language, emergent reading and writing, storytelling, creative arts, current events, intergenerational concepts, multiculturalism, parental involvement, safety, physical fitness, and nutrition education activities, which are developmentally appropriate.
+38.0 Implement an environment that is conducive to language use and acquisition. - The student will be able to: 38.01 Create opportunities for students to instigate and add comments to discussions and conversations.
+38.02 Facilitate conversations between self and child or child-to-child.
+38.03 Provide occasions for children to follow two- or three-step directions.

-- 31.03 Provide occasions for children to follow two- or three-step directions. - 31.04 Identify developmental speech patterns. - 31.05 Create opportunities for children to gain meaning by listening. - 31.06 Facilitate children using increasingly complex sentences and phrases. - 32.0 Demonstrate the ability to motivate children and to interact professionally with children, parents, and staff.
-The student will be able to: - 32.01 Plan, implement and evaluate a variety of motivational techniques that encourage children to fully participate in all aspects of the program. - 32.02 Demonstrate appropriate interaction skills needed to communicate with children, parents, and others. - 32.03 Demonstrate techniques for actively listening to children. - 32.04 Explore use of open-ended questions. - 32.05 Evaluate the value of professionalism in relationships with children, parents, and staff. - 32.06 Demonstrate techniques for actively listening to other staff members. - 32.07 Complete a case study on one child. - 33.0 Demonstrate activities that are anti-bias, nonviolent, and from a multicultural perspective.
-The student will be able to: - 33.01 Demonstrate techniques that show respect for the child's family makeup, cultural background, and religious beliefs. - 33.02 Plan and implement methods to prevent and/or confront bias in the early childhood program as it relates to gender, race, ethnicity, and persons of varying abilities. - 33.03 Integrate activities that build children's self-concept into daily, weekly, and monthly plans. - 33.04 Plan and implement activities, interest areas, and projects that are anti-bias, culturally diverse, and developmentally appropriate for children. - 34.0 Demonstrate the ability to provide for inclusion of children with special needs.
-The student will be able to: - 34.01 Discuss impaired functioning, which is not due to limited English proficiency or cultural difference, in the major areas: fine motor, gross motor, cognitive, social/emotional, and self-help. - 34.02 Develop methods and adaptations for inclusion of children with special needs. - 34.03 Plan individual and group activities for children with special needs. - 34.04 Demonstrate adaptations to include children with special needs in classroom activities. - 34.05 Demonstrate appropriate diapering, toileting, and feeding procedures. - 34.06 Demonstrate appropriate methods for disposal of bodily products. - 35.0 Demonstrate mentor skills for team building and collaboration.
-The student will be able to: - 35.01 Identify roles and expectations of early childhood team members and mentors. - 35.02 Identify and model early childhood supervisory work practices.
+CTE S Standards and Benchmarks FS-M/LA NGSSS-Sci Regulatory Compliance 38.04 Identify developmental speech patterns.
+38.05 Create opportunities for children to gain meaning by listening.
+38.06 Facilitate children using increasingly complex sentences and phrases.
+39.0 Demonstrate the ability to motivate children and to interact professionally with children, parents, and staff. - The student will be able to: 39.01 Plan, implement and evaluate a variety of motivational techniques that encourage children to fully participate in all aspects of the program.
+39.02 Demonstrate appropriate interaction skills needed to communicate with children, parents, and others. • 39.03 Demonstrate techniques for actively listening to children.
+39.04 Explore use of open-ended questions.
+39.05 Evaluate the value of professionalism in relationships with children parents, and staff.
+1, 39.06 Demonstrate techniques for actively listening to other staff members.
+39.07 Complete a case study on one child.
+40.0 Demonstrate activities that are anti-bias, nonviolent, and from a multicultural perspective. - The student will be able to: 40.01 Demonstrate techniques that show respect for the child's family makeup, cultural background, and religious beliefs.
+40.02 Plan and implement methods to prevent and/or confront bias in the early childhood program as it relates to gender, race, ethnicity, and persons of varying abilities.
+40.03 Integrate activities that build children's self-concept into daily, weekly, and monthly plans.
+40.04 Plan and implement activities, interest areas, and projects that are anti-bias, culturally diverse, and developmentally appropriate for children.
+41.0 Demonstrate the ability to provide for inclusion of children with special needs. - The student will be able to: 41.01 Discuss impaired functioning, which is not due to limited English proficiency or cultural difference, in the major areas: fine motor, gross motor, cognitive, social/emotional, and self-help.